aniket-junghare-iitb/Synthetic-renaissance-text-generation-with-generative-models/README.md

 ### **1. Dataset Preparation**
 - **PDF to Image Conversion**: All available Renaissance PDFs are converted into high-resolution `.jpg` images using the `pdf2image` library.
 Each page is stored with a consistent naming scheme, enabling traceability between original documents and their image representations.
 - **Text Extraction from `.docx`**: Transcriptions corresponding to the scanned documents are extracted from `.docx` files using the `python-docx` library.
 These serve as the semantic textual inputs for guiding image generation.
 - **Image Preprocessing**: Each image is resized to a fixed resolution (**256×256**), normalized to the range `[-1, 1]`, and converted to tensors.
 These transformations are necessary for consistent GAN training.

 ### **2. Text Embedding Using BERT**
 - Transcription texts are tokenized and embedded using the pretrained **`bert-base-uncased`** model from *HuggingFace Transformers*.
-- The `[CLS]` token representation is averaged across sequence length to form a dense vector (**768 dimensions**), capturing semantic information of the input text.
+- The `[CLS]` token representation is averaged across sequence length to form a dense vector (**768 dimensions**), capturing semantic information of the input text.-
 - These embeddings are later spatially expanded and fused with visual data to condition the generation process.

 ### **3. GAN Architecture**
 This project uses a *Generative Adversarial Network (GAN)* architecture guided by BERT text embeddings to simulate Renaissance-style degradations on textual images.